 How to Make Birria

 Season and sear: Season your meat on both sides with salt and pepper.
-Then set a Dutch oven over medium-high heat with olive oil.
+Then set a Dutch oven or pot over medium-high heat with olive oil.
 Add the meat and sear on all sides until browned.
-You might need to work in two batches.
+You might need to work in two batches depending on how big your pot is.
 Once all meat is seared, set aside.

 Blend: Once the chiles are softened, transfer everything to a blender and add 1 cup of chile-soaked water.
 Add in the broth, vinegar, and the remaining spices.
 Blend until smooth, about 5 minutes.